n0rvyn/dupclean/README.md

 # Duplicate Clean
-A set of scripts to delete duplicate files.
+A simple tool to delete duplicate files.

 ## Table of Content
 - [Compatible Platform](#compatible-platform)